flowcommerce/redux-fetch/README.md

 ### Configure client-side rendering

-On the client-side you need to apply the `useFetch` router middleware and rehydrate the Redux store with the state from the server.
+On the client-side you should use the `useFetch` router middleware and rehydrate the Redux store with the state from the server.

 ```js
 import React from 'react';